k98kurz/tapescript/docs.md

 ## OP_DECRYPT_ADAPTER_SIG - 84 - x54

-Takes tweak scalar t, nonce point R, and signature adapter sa from queue;
+Takes tweak scalar t, nonce point R, and signature adapter sa from stack;
-calculates nonce RT; decrypts signature s from sa; puts s onto queue; puts RT onto the queue; sets cache keys b's' to s if tape.flags[9] and b'RT' to RT if tape.flags[7] (can be used in code with @s and @RT).
+calculates nonce RT; decrypts signature s from sa; puts RT onto the stack; puts s onto stack; sets cache keys b's' to s if tape.flags[9] and b'RT' to RT if tape.flags[7] (can be used in code with @s and @RT).

 Aliases: